awkward-py/C-documentation/README.md

     - Summary of Key Concepts
     - Further Learning Resources

 *Note: The above table of contents is a general outline and may not cover every aspect of the C language.
-More in-depth resources and practical coding experience are recommended for a thorough understanding.*
+More in-depth resources and practical coding experience are recommended for a thorough understanding.
+Baki YouTube se padhna*

 ### 1. **Introduction**